ksyzzy/BartenderApp/README.md

 **Backend** part is written in Java with the use of Spring Framework and Hibernate for data access.
 BartenderApp uses relational PostgreSQL databases and tries to avoid the usage of ORM entirely in favor of parameterized queries and stored procedures.
 Database is optimized with indexes usage.
 Application uses extensive logging to quickly find out bugs and provide support in getting rid of the them.

-# Availability and uptime of the application BartenderApp is a web application for looking up drinks and cocktail ingredients.
-It will also assist you in orginizing your drinks cabinet at home
+# Availability and uptime of the application
 Web application is being hosted for unknown duration.
 It means that I can take it down whenever the need arises to free up resources on my private machines.
 The source code will be available and you are free to host the application yourself.
 CI/CD pipelines are also made available for your convenience.

 # License